 Back to table of content

-How to save a search
+How to save a search (alerts)

-Save your search queries so you can revisit them later.
 Searches can be saved within many areas of the platform, e.g. companies page, investors page, etc. Once you know how to do it on one page, you can apply these learnings across the others.

 You can view all your notifications within the Notification Center.
 This can be found by clicking the bell icon at the top of the page.